The Complete Ecommerce SEO Guide for Beginners

 An infographic showing two pages of the same website, where the first page (left) has an internal link to the second page (right)

-How do you implement internal linking?
+How do you implement a solid internal linking strategy?

 Like this: